 The most important top of the funnel statistic that should tell you whether your public relations program is contributing to your audience building efforts is, of course, new visitors to your website.
 Note that we don’t especially care about the ratio of new to returning visitor, but whether the absolute quantities of new visitors are increasing over time:

-If you’ve had more new visitors over time, then your public relations efforts may be helping.
+If you’ve had more new visitors over time, then your public relations efforts are likely helping.

 The latter is specifically looking for us, which means they have awareness of who we are.
 Most web analytics and keyword ranking software packages should offer you the ability to track branded search term volume; in Google Analytics, you’ll find it under Search Engine Optimization Queries.

 The danger with these two metrics, and with all web analytics in general, is conflation.
 If PR is all you’re doing, then any increases in growth in these two metrics is clearly the result of PR, and you know it’s working.
-However, if you’ve got multiple activities happening at the same time, then you are likely to have conflation.
+However, if you’ve got multiple activities happening at the same time, then you are likely to be looking at a result that is driven by multiple initiatives.
 For example, if you’re running advertisements at the same time as PR, you’re using two different forms of media.
 Not only is it difficult to attribute the brand impact of one or the other, but they can have synergistic effects where an ad combined with PR can create a bigger impact than either channel alone.

 The way to solve for this right now is straightforward: ask people.
 This is an essential step you must take in order to determine what’s really working.
 It’s labor intensive to deal with the data, but it’s the only way to get at the “why” once the “what happened” gets muddy.